dschmenk/sxToys/wx/sxfocus/README.md

 Daytime focussing may require stopping down the telescope lens to achieve an image that isn't completely washed out.

-You will notice that all the 'Focus' menu items have a hot-key.
+You will notice that all the 'View' menu items have a hot-key.
 All the options can be driven from the keyboard without modifiers to simplify operation in the dark:

 ![sxFocus Menu](https://github.com/dschmenk/sxToys/blob/master/images/sxfocus-menu.png)